oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-galaxy.png)

-Tap on the GALAXY icon to discover what people have made and shared with Seaquence!
-If you are inspired by anything you find, you can download them and modify, change, remix, and make them your own!
+Tap on the GALAXY icon to discover what people have made and shared with Seaquence.
+You can download any session to modify, change, remix, and make it your own.

-### A
+### A. RELOAD
-Refresh sessions by loading the latest shared sessions.
+Refresh the view by loading the latest shared sessions.

-### B
+### B. SHARED SESSION
-A shared session.
+A shared session that someone has made a link for.
 Tap to preview.

-### C
+### C. DOWNLOAD
-Download session to your device so you can edit it.
+Save the session to your device so you can edit it.

-### D
+### D. NEXT / PREV
 Next page.
 When navigating, you'll get a previous page icon on the right to go back.

-### E
+### E. EXIT
-Exit GALAXY.
+Exit the galaxy view.